 Karol Jałochowski

-A physicist, filmmaker, science journalist.
-He created the acclaimed documentary series Pioneers: At the Edge of Understanding and has collaborated with POLITYKA, Newsweek and Scientific American.
-His work bridges science, culture, and philosophy.
-Major documentary examples are listed below.
+A physicist, filmmaker, and science journalist.
+Created the acclaimed documentary series Pioneers: At the Edge of Understanding.
+He has collaborated with POLITYKA, Newsweek, and Scientific American, and was a resident at the National University of Singapore, the Santa Fe Institute, and the Complexity Science Hub.
+His work bridges science, culture, and philosophy.Selected examples are listed below.

 Video